BiPAP machines: An overview of Bi-level CPAP

 A ramp feature is commonplace on bi-level machines but how it works varies by model.
 Some machines have a preset ramp time while other models let the patient set the timer.
 On some devices, the ramp phase may be gradual: the pressure initializes very low and rises incrementally over the set period.
 On other machines, the pressure stays dormant until the device detects an airway obstruction.
 The machine uses the detected obstruction as the signal to ramp up to the ordered pressure level.

-Many BiPAP machines have flow shaping features to make the transition between the two different levels of pressure less abrupt.
+Many BiPAP machines have flow-shaping features to make the transition between the two different levels of pressure less abrupt.
 When a machine needs to move the pressure from 7 to 25, for example, it must increase the flow rate considerably.
 If the flow rate rises too rapidly, it can be jarring to the patient.
 Flow shaping allows the patient to breathe easier despite the flow and pressure changes.

-Oral and nasal dryness, hoarseness, and nose bleeds are potential side-effects of any mode of CPAP therapy.
+Oral and nasal dryness, hoarseness, and nose bleeds are potential side effects of any mode of CPAP therapy.
 Humidification can prevent or remedy these concerns.
 Heated humidifiers may be built into a machine or available for purchase separately.
 Without humidification, the flow from the machine tends to be cool and dry.
 Humidifiers warm up the air and saturate it with water vapor.

-Some BiPAP machines maintain the humidity rate and air temperature at a fixed point, while others provide ambient monitoring and adjust the humidity and temperature level up or down to best meet the need in the moment.
+Some BiPAP machines maintain the humidity rate and air temperature at a fixed point, while others provide ambient monitoring and adjust the humidity and temperature level up or down to best meet the need at the moment.
 The dynamic adjustment helps reduce an effect known as “rain out,” which occurs when warm, humidified gas cools as it travels through the tubing to the patient.
 Some machines have heated tubing to help minimize condensation accumulation.

 Humidifiers require sterile water.
 On some units, the user pours water into the humidifier.
 Other machines have detachable containers.